Väinö E. Jokinen

 Jokinen was Social Democratic MP from Häme southern electoral district 1909-1914 and 1917.

 Jokinen was the deputy speaker of Finnish Parliament in 1917, and chairman of the Grand Committee.
 In 1917 Jokinen worked as secretary of the Finnish Labour Union and during the Finnish Civil War he was Worker's Head Council's and People's Delegation's secretary.

-After the war Jokinen moved to Russia and worked in the Council of Perm in 1918 and Kumous magazine's and Finnish Communist publications department's reporter, translating articles into Finnish.
+After the war Jokinen fled to Soviet Russia and worked in the Council of Perm in 1918 and Kumous magazine's and Finnish Communist publications department's reporter, translating articles into Finnish.
 Jokinen was a member of the Finnish Communist Party's central committee and Russian Communist Party's Finnish department's main offices chairman.

-Jokinen was shot on August 31, 1920, in Petrograd during the Kuusinen Club Incident.
+Jokinen was one of the eight fatalities of the Kuusinen Club Incident in Petrograd on August 31, 1920.
 He was buried at the Monument to the Fighters of the Revolution on the Field of Mars in Saint Petersburg.

 His wife Alma Jokinen was also a Social Democratic MP.